wasp-lang/open-saas/opensaas-sh/blog/src/content/docs/start/guided-tour.md

 │   ├── landing-page       # Landing page related code
 │   ├── messages           # Logic for app user messages.
 │   ├── newsletter/        # Logic for scheduled recurring newsletter sending.
-│   ├── payment/           # Logic for handling Stripe payments and webhooks.
+│   ├── payment/           # Logic for handling payments and webhooks.
 │   ├── server/            # Scripts, shared server utils, and other server-specific code (NodeJS).
 │   ├── shared/            # Shared constants and util functions.
 │   └── user/              # Logic related to users and their accounts.